-\rone{Fig.~\ref{fig:definition_of_data} illustrates how we formalize this type of data.
-In its underlying graph $G$, a node indexes a time series, and an edge corresponds to spatial dependency between two series.
-A graph-based time-dependent data is a series of graph signals $\left\{ \mathbf{x}_{t}\mid\mathbf{x}_{t}\in\mathbb{R}^{N},\:t=1,\ldots,T\right\}$, where each \textit{graph signal} $\mathbf{x}_{t}$ collects the data $x_{t}^{i}$ at each node $v_{i}$ of graph~$G$ at a certain time $t$, i.e., $\mathbf{x}_{t}=\left[{x_{t}^{1}}, \cdots, {x_{t}^{N}}\right]^{\top}$, $N$ is the number of time series and the number of nodes in the graph $G$.
-We may visualize $\mathbf{x}_{t}$ as a heatmap.
-For example, the heatmap of hourly taxi demand over multiple locations at a certain time is a graph signal (shown in Fig.~\ref{fig:example_of_signal}) where in this case the graph represents the dependency between the taxi demand at different locations of the city, while a series of such heatmaps is a graph-based time-dependent data (shown in Fig.~\ref{fig:example_of_data}).}\footnote{\rone{A subset of graph-based time-dependent data is called \textit{spatial time series} \cite{Spatial_Time_Series_Def_2003,Spatial_Time_Series_Def_2019} or \textit{spatial- and time-dependent data} \cite{Forecaster}, where the graph represents the relations between the data at different physical locations.
-However, graph-based time-dependent data is not necessarily associated with physical locations, e.g., sales volumes of different products.
-Graph-based time-dependent data is different from \textit{temporal graphs}~\cite{temporal_graph}, another type of graph data, where each node of the graph has no associated data and only the edges of the graph change over time.}}
+Figure~\ref{fig:definition_of_data} illustrates how we formalize this type of data.
+In its underlying graph $G$, each node represents a time series, while an edge indicates a spatial dependency between two series.
+We define \textit{graph-based time-dependent data} as a sequence of graph signals $\left\{ \mathbf{x}_{t}\mid\mathbf{x}_{t}\in\mathbb{R}^{N},\:t=1,\ldots,T\right\}$.
+Each \textit{graph signal} $\mathbf{x}_{t}$ encapsulates the data $x_{t}^{i}$ at every node $v_{i}$ in graph $G$ for a specific time $t$, meaning $\mathbf{x}_{t}=\left[{x_{t}^{1}}, \cdots, {x_{t}^{N}}\right]^{\top}$.
+Here, $N$ denotes both the number of time series and the number of nodes in graph $G$.
+One way to visualize graph signal $\mathbf{x}_{t}$ is through a heatmap.
+For instance, a heatmap displaying hourly taxi demand across various locations at a specific time represents a graph signal.
+In this scenario, the graph illustrates the spatial dependency of taxi demands at different city locations.
+A collection of such heatmaps, as depicted in Figure~\ref{fig:example_of_data}, constitutes graph-based time-dependent data.\footnote{Graph-based time-dependent data is a type of multivariate time series that features strong and stable dependencies among some, but not all, of its dimensions.
+A specific category within graph-based time-dependent data is known as \textit{spatial time series}~\cite{Spatial_Time_Series_Def_2003,Spatial_Time_Series_Def_2019}, or \textit{spatial- and time-dependent data}~\cite{Forecaster}, where the graph depicts relationships between data points at different physical locations.
+However, not all graph-based time-dependent data is linked to physical locations; for example, consider the sales volumes of various products.
+Graph-based time-dependent data differs from \textit{temporal graphs}~\cite{temporal_graph}, another graph data variant.
+In temporal graphs, nodes do not carry associated data; instead, only the edges of the graph evolve over time.}